Deconstruction: Derrida and the Political

-American Evangelical Christianity
+Faith

-In American Evangelical Christianity in the 2020s, the term "deconstructing faith" came to designate a process of critically examining one's own religious beliefs with the possibility of rejecting them.
+The term "deconstructing faith" has been used to describe processes of critically examining one's religious beliefs with the possibility of rejecting them, taking individual responsibility for beliefs acquired from others, or reconstructing more nuanced or mature faith.
+This use of the term has been particularly prominent in American Evangelical Christianity in the 2020s.
 Author David Hayward said he "co-opted the term" deconstruction because he was reading the work of Derrida at the time his religious beliefs came into question.
+Others had earlier used the term "faith deconstruction" to describe similar processes, and theologian James W. Fowler articulated a similar concept as part of his faith stages theory.

+Cuisine

+Leading Spanish chef Ferran Adrià coined "deconstruction" as a style of cuisine, which he described as drawing from the creative principles of Spanish modernists like Salvador Dalí and Antoni Gaudí to deconstruct conventional cooking techniques in the modern era.
+Deconstructed recipes typically preserve the core ingredients and techniques of an established dish, but prepare components of a dish separately while experimenting radically with its flavor, texture, ratios, and assembly to culminate in a stark, minimalist style of presentation with similarly minimal portion sizes.

 Criticisms

 Derrida was involved in a number of high-profile disagreements with prominent philosophers, including Michel Foucault, John Searle, Willard Van Orman Quine, Peter Kreeft, and Jürgen Habermas.
-Most of the criticism of deconstruction were first articulated by these philosophers then repeated elsewhere.
+Most of the criticisms of deconstruction were first articulated by these philosophers and then repeated elsewhere.

 John Searle

 In the early 1970s, Searle had a brief exchange with Jacques Derrida regarding speech-act theory.
 The exchange was characterized by a degree of mutual hostility between the philosophers, each of whom accused the other of having misunderstood his basic points.
 Searle was particularly hostile to Derrida's deconstructionist framework and much later refused to let his response to Derrida be printed along with Derrida's papers in the 1988 collection Limited Inc. Searle did not consider Derrida's approach to be legitimate philosophy, or even intelligible writing, and argued that he did not want to legitimize the deconstructionist point of view by paying any attention to it.
 Consequently, some critics have considered the exchange to be a series of elaborate misunderstandings rather than a debate, while others have seen either Derrida or Searle gaining the upper hand.
-The level of hostility can be seen from Searle's statement that "It would be a mistake to regard Derrida's discussion of Austin as a confrontation between two prominent philosophical traditions", to which Derrida replied that that sentence was "the only sentence of the 'reply' to which I can subscribe".
-Commentators have frequently interpreted the exchange as a prominent example of a confrontation between analytic and continental philosophies.